boxblinkracer/phpunuhi/README.md

 ```

 > Here is a list of all available Docker versions: https://registry.hub.docker.com/r/boxblinkracer/phpunuhi/tags
-> The latest dev-master can be used using the tag **dev-master** and is automatically updated on every PR merge.
+> The latest dev-main can be used using the tag **dev-main** and is automatically updated on every PR merge.
 Don't forget to pull the latest version before using it ;)

 ## 3. Configuration